 Testing conducted by Apple in March 2015 using preproduction Apple Watch and software paired with an iPhone using preproduction software.
 Charge times are from 0% to 80% and from 0% to 100% using the included MagSafe inductive charger.

 Charge time varies with environmental factors; actual results will vary.

 To speed up the charging time of your Apple Watch, follow the tips below:

 - Find a cool place to charge.
-By that I mean don’t get your watch expose to the sun or hot area
+Don’t expose your watch to the sun or hot areas.

-- Enable Power Reserve Mode: When on, it will turn off every single feature on your watch.
+- Enable Power Reserve Mode: When on, it will disable all the features on your Apple Watch.
 You can still tell time, though.

-Apple is aware of the battery problems on their Apple Watch and is always trying to optimize its usage via software updates.
+Apple is aware of the battery problems on its Apple Watch and is trying to optimize its usage via software updates.

-If you’re going to update your Apple Watch firmware, it’s important that you do the same thing on your iPhone.
+If you’re going to update your Apple Watch firmware, you must do the same for your iPhone.

 You can also open up the Settings app, go to General > Software Update, and get the newest iOS version whenever possible.
 This reduces your chance of running into multiple software problems.